ConSol/chaos-professor/README.md

     mvn spring-boot:run

-The web application runs on port 8080 and exposes a REST API for calling some operations.
+The web application runs on port 8080 by default.
+Open your browser and point to the application (http://localhost:8080).
+The chaos professor web app exposes a REST API for calling some operations.
 Following operations are supported:

 * Heap: Creates Java heap memory usage by loading random byte data into memory.